siyuzhu99/siyuzhu99.github.io/content/publication/InHE-What they provide-2025-1/index.md

 ---
-title: " What they provide and how: An intervention study on pre-service teachers’ GenAI-assisted writing feedback"
+title: "What they provide and how: An intervention study on pre-service teachers’ GenAI-assisted writing feedback"
 authors:
 - admin
 - Jialin Li